d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

       :cite:`Szegedy.Ioffe.Vanhoucke.ea.2017`, as described later in
       :numref:`sec_resnet`.
 1. What is the minimum image size for GoogLeNet to work?
-1. Can you design a variant of GooLeNet that works on FashionMNIST's native resolution of $28 \times 28$ pixels?
-How would you need to change the base, the stem, and the head of the network, if anything at all?
+1. Can you design a variant of GoogLeNet that works on Fashion-MNIST's native resolution of $28 \times 28$ pixels?
+How would you need to change the stem, the body, and the head of the network, if anything at all?
-1. Compare the model parameter sizes of AlexNet, VGG, and NiN with GoogLeNet.
+1. Compare the model parameter sizes of AlexNet, VGG, NiN, and GoogLeNet.
 How do the latter two network architectures significantly reduce the model parameter size?
-1. Compare the amount of computation needed in GooLeNet to AlexNet.
-How does this affect the design of an accelerator chip, e.g. in terms of memory size, amount of computation, the benefit of specialized operations, etc.?
+1. Compare the amount of computation needed in GoogLeNet and AlexNet.
+How does this affect the design of an accelerator chip, e.g., in terms of memory size, amount of computation, and the benefit of specialized operations?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/81)